gregttn/GTProgressBar/README.md

   progressBar.barMaxHeight = 12
   ```

-To put it altogether her is a complete example configure GTProgressBar in code:
+To put it altogether here is a complete example configure GTProgressBar in code:

 ```swift
 var progressBar = GTProgressBar(frame: CGRect(x: 0, y: 0, width: 300, height: 15))